WebAssembly/spec/spectec/test-prose/TEST.md

     - the element segment elem is valid with the element type rt.
   - |data*| is |ok*|.
   - For all data in data* and ok in ok*:
-    - the data segment data is valid with the data type ok.
+    - the data segment data is valid.
   - If start is defined, then:
     - the start function start is valid.
   - |export*| is |nm*|.